GuidesRecipesAPI ReferenceChangelog

 Corridor-specific requirements

-Most corridors need only the standard fields (Currency, Rail, Nickname, Account Number, Routing identifier).
-A few require additional inputs that the form will prompt you for.
+Most corridors require only the standard fields (Currency, Rail, Nickname, Account Number, Routing identifier).
+A few corridors require additional inputs that the form prompts for.

 Colombia (COP)